-Let’s face it: High school didn’t even come close to teaching us about the really important things in life, like how to meet friends as an adult, how to do our taxes, or how to invest for our futures.
+Let’s face it: High school didn’t even come close to teaching us about the really important things in life, like how to meet friends as an adult, how to file tax returns, or how to invest for our futures.
 Financial literacy — among other essential life skills, including communication and interpersonal skills — just wasn’t a part of the curriculum.
 What’s worse?
 When it comes to finances, women aren’t’ (and simply haven’t been) a part of the conversation.

 According to a recent study conducted by Allianz Life Insurance Company, women are still struggling to make progress with financial confidence and decision making.